 The purpose for this course is to provide students with an opportunity to share significant clinical experiences, to present clinical problems, to practice communication skills, and the presentation of student in-services.
-The student will learn to take the National Boards clinical simulation exams.
+The student will learn to succeed on the NBRC Clinical Simulation Examination and participate in taking the NBRC comprehensive self-assessment exam.
 Complete job seeking skills will be taught.
+This course is concurrent with Respiratory Therapy Clinical RC 240.